Show your support! Please cast your vote!

-Selwyn Family Dental – A Small Family-Oriented Dental Clinic That Spoils You!
+Selwyn Family Dental – A Small, Family-Oriented Dental Clinic That Spoils You!

-When you partner with us for your dental needs, you are provided continuance care with the same friendly staff visit after visit.
+When you partner with us for your dental needs, you are provided continuance of care with the same friendly staff visit after visit.
 We provide one-on-one dental care that makes you feel at ease.
 We make smiles by giving you ours – and bill your insurance directly.

 From routine dental hygiene checkups to oral appliances and more, you can count on the experienced and friendly staff to help you maintain optimal oral health.

 Use the forms below to become a new patient